paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 The computer techniques introduced during the eighties also made a strong impact on the graphics used within televised news.

-By the early nineties comedy shows such as <cite>The Day Today</cite> made light of this, with heavily computer generated animated titles with clichéd images of globes, eyes, similar urgent sounding music etc. This wasn’t far from the truth as both ITN (who provided news for the commerical channels) and the BBC were using such material.
+By the early nineties comedy shows such as ""The Day Today"" made light of this, with heavily computer generated animated titles with clichéd images of globes, eyes, similar urgent sounding music etc. This wasn’t far from the truth as both ITN (who provided news for the commerical channels) and the BBC were using such material.

 The BBC’s Breakfast News had titles involving a globe at the centre of a clock face which turned back on itself before the ‘C’ in BBC spun out and around the globe, all to the music of horns and chimes.
 Similar themes were expressed later its One O'clock news programme.
 Later bulletins at six and nine had much heavier music, but still carried images of globes and maps of the world.